Refining Datapath for Microscaling ViTs: Experiments

 In this section, we evaluate the proposed MXInt datapath optimization by addressing the following questions. \begin{enumerate}[label={\arabic*)}] \item What are the bitwidth saving breakdown by quantization the whole ViTs in MXInt? \item What are the system speedup achieved by MXInt datapath optimization bring? \item What are the insights for designing future MXInt accelerators? \end{enumerate}

 We evaluated our work on the DeiT family~\cite{touvron2022deit}, including DeiT Tiny, DeiT Small, and DeiT Base, on the ImageNet dataset~\cite{deng2009imagenet}.
-All of them are obtained directly from PyTorch Image Models~\cite{timm}.
+All of them were obtained directly from PyTorch Image Models~\cite{timm}.
 We evaluated the model accuracy on PTQ results to show the scalability of our approach so that no GPU computing time is required for fine-tuning.
 We target Alveo U250 FPGAs due to their availability, but our datapath optimization results are independent of the FPGA platform.
 The version of Xilinx software used was 2023.2.
+Our results were obtained from cycle-accurate simulation and the implementation reports from Vivado.
 The results of related work were obtained from their publications.
 To ensure fairness, we compare our work with the non-pruned HeatViT~\cite{dong2023heatvit} and focus on MXInt datapath optimization.